cparag/Online-Store-Data-Analysis/README.md

 •	SQL: Used for querying and analyzing the dataset.

-•	Excel: Used for data visualization and further analysis.
+•	Excel: Used for data cleaning.

 Impact